treatmesubj/Tips-Tricks/networking/wsl_vpn_fix.md

 ```
 - Note the DNS Server `2.0.0.1`

-2. from WSL Ubuntu
+2. from WSL Ubuntu Bash
 ```
 $ sudo nano /etc/resolv.conf # insert at top of list: nameserver 2.0.0.1
 ```
- - if you add below to `/etc/wsl.conf`, from PowerShell, you need to run `wsl --shutdown` for it to actually take effect
+ - if you add below to `/etc/wsl.conf`, you need to exit WSL and run `wsl --shutdown` from PowerShell for it to actually take effect next time you boot WSL
  ```
 [network]
 generateResolvConf=false